google/youtube-8m/README.md

 --output_file=$BUCKET_NAME/${JOB_TO_EVAL}/predictions.csv
 ```

-Note the confusing use of "training" in the above gcloud commands.
+Note the confusing use of 'training' in the above gcloud commands.
 Despite the
 name, the 'training' argument really just offers a cloud hosted
 python/tensorflow service.
 From the point of view of the Cloud Platform, there
 is no distinction between our training and inference jobs.
 The Cloud ML platform